 • If you have failed the exam you are preparing for, give yourself more time to enable you to review and adapt your exam strategy.
 As mentioned before, ‘unlearning’ a habit takes time.
 For example, those who have failed the CCE previously who are then re-siting it 6 months later should essentially start 6 months in advance!

 We believe more is better.
 However, we are realistic and practical.
-Therefore, while we recommend starting your exam preparation 3 months prior to an exam (ideally 6 months for the KFP), a minimum of 2 months prior to the exam date is do-able if that’s all you can manage (e.g., aiming for a consistent study routine of 2-3 hours on 5-6 days of each week).
+Therefore, while we recommend starting your exam preparation 3-4 months prior to an exam, a minimum of 2 months prior to the exam date is do-able if that’s all you can manage (e.g., aiming for a consistent study routine of 2-3 hours on 5-6 days of each week).

 Tip: Plan a realistic & specific study routine (e.g., I will study 2 hours each evening on Monday, Tuesday & Thursdays after work (7-9pm) and 4 hours on Saturdays (9-1pm), with Sundays off for self-care and family time, 4 months prior to the exam) and then schedule it with reminders into your electronic diary.